murti15/murti15/README.md

 ---

-## 🎯 What I’m Currently Focusing On
+## 🎯 What I’m Currently Focused On

-- Strengthening expertise in **AWS serverless and cloud-native systems**
+- Deepening expertise in **AWS serverless and cloud-native architectures** while building **scalable, cost-efficient backend systems**
-- Improving **system design and backend scalability**
+- Strengthening **system design and backend scalability**, with a strong focus on performance, reliability, and clean architecture
-- Building **end-to-end products** with strong engineering foundations
+- Building **end-to-end full-stack products**, contributing across **backend APIs, cloud infrastructure, and modern frontend interfaces** using React and Next.js
-- Writing better APIs and more maintainable architectures
+- Continuously improving **API design, code maintainability, and overall system quality** to support long-term product evolution
 ---

 ## 🌍 Portfolio